 This shunning is complete and all-encompassing.
 While there may be some minimal family interaction, anyone who is an active JW will not speak to you, and may literally turn their back on you when they see you in person.
-Often DF or DA family members are not invited to family functions, and if active JWs find out that these ones will be at certain events such as weddings, they may choose not to attend.
-DF and DA former members are typically ignored if they do attend, even at family funerals.
+Often DF or DA family members are not invited to family functions, and if active JWs find out that these ones will be at certain events, such as weddings, they may choose not to attend.
+DF and DA former members are typically ignored if they do attend such events, even family funerals.

 A third group of former Jehovah’s Witnesses are called inactive; these are ones who simply stop associating with Jehovah’s Witnesses and going out in their preaching work.
 They have not necessarily committed a serious sin and have not taken that official step of disassociating themselves in writing, but have simply faded away.
 These ones are not officially shunned.

 Their Official Statements

 Note what the official website of Jehovah’s Witnesses says about shunning, with my comments:

 Those who were baptized as Jehovah’s Witnesses but no longer preach to others, perhaps even drifting away from association with fellow believers, are not shunned.
 In fact, we reach out to them and try to rekindle their spiritual interest.